 The President gave the floor to the Turkish Representative to present a topic on Homerous Days (related to Homer) from Turkish Federation of Persons with Disabilities who gave some information related to a project related to the year of Troy and wanted to invite the EDF President and his team to a session in Turkey on 13-18 August 2018.
 He also invited EDF members to support their project and to participate in some workshop on access to education, decision making and disability rights in general.
 He specified that more information would be available online at Troia.Homerous.org.

-The President gave the floor to the Director who explained that, following the discussion held in the Conference of Sustainable Development Goals, a Resolution had been prepared.
+The President gave the floor to the Director who explained that, following the discussion held in the Conference on the SDGs, a Resolution had been prepared.
 She suggested that the members send their comments by next Thursday to Marion Steff and that the Resolution be published right after.

 Evaluation of the Board